Haji Ghulam Dastagir Badeni

 Haji Ghulam Dastagir Badini is a Pakistani Politician and currently Member of the Provincial Assembly of Balochistan.
-He also remained Member of Balochistan Assembly from May 2013 to May 2018.
+He also remained Member of Provincial Assembly of Balochistan from May 2013 to May 2018.

 Early life and education

-He was born on 13 March 1978 in Nushki.
+He was born on 13 March 1975 in Nushki.

 He has a degree in Bachelor of Arts.

 Political career

 He has served as Nazim in Nushki District.

-Currently Member of Provincial Assembly of Balochistan As a JUI-F Condidate from Constituency PB 34 He received 17,218 votes and defeated a BNP-M candidate, Mohammad Rahim who received 15,291 votes.
+Currently Member of Provincial Assembly of Balochistan As a JUI-F Condidate from Constituency PB-34 Nushki He received 17,218 votes and defeated a BNP-M candidate, Mohammad Rahim who received 15,291 votes.
 Noshki in the 2024 Pakistani general election.

-He also remained Member of Provincial Assembly of Balochistan as an independent candidate from Constituency PB-40 Noshki in the 2013 Pakistani general election.
+He also remained Member of Provincial Assembly of Balochistan as an independent candidate from Constituency PB-40 Nushki in the 2013 Pakistani general election.
 He received 4,912 votes and defeated an independent candidate, Mohammad Rahim.